top of page

 CURRICULUM

-High Country Forest Wild offers a curriculum that includes lessons in environmental studies (such as native ecology and renewable energy), outdoor skills (such as gardening and fire-building), natural and cultural history (such as geology of Appalachian mountains and Cherokee history), physical activity (such as hikes, running games, and work projects), rest and reflective time, and unstructured exploratory time.
+High Country Forest Wild offers a curriculum that includes lessons in environmental studies (such as native ecology and plant/tree ID), outdoor skills (such as whittling and fire-building), natural and cultural history (such as geology of Appalachian mountains and Cherokee history), physical activity (such as hikes, running games, and work projects), rest and reflective time, and unstructured exploratory time.
 Students will learn communication skills, group and individual problem-solving, and conflict resolution.
 Time to eat snacks and/or lunch will also be part of every day.

 Students will learn about nature, ecosystems, and the world around them.
 They will gain a better understanding and appreciation for the natural environment and learn how to be environmental stewards and live responsibly on earth.
 They will learn about natural consequences through weather and clothing.
 Children will be allowed to get dirty and wet, but instructors, who are trained in wilderness medicine, will be aware of potential risks, like hypothermia, and monitor students’ welfare to mitigate risk factors.

-Kids in High Country Forest Wild will undertake multi-day projects and guide their own learning, with teachers there to facilitate and find resources for them.
+Kids in High Country Forest Wild will guide their own learning, with teachers there to facilitate and find resources for them.

 Each day will include the following components (not necessarily in this order, except for #1 & #8):